gourangakole/LimitComputationHtoCS/RunLimit/README.md

-# Limit Computation for Charged Higgs to charm and anti-strange quark
+# Limit Computation for Charged Higgs decays to charm and anti-strange quark using Higgs combine tools